UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <opt text='False' >

-When using `df.drop()` we need to save the dataframe in an object for the changes to be permanent
+When using `.drop()` we need to save the dataframe in an object for the changes to be permanent

 </opt>